Two-phase fluid and gas network interface

 Simscape / Fluids / Fluid Network Interfaces

 The Interface (2P-G) block represents a flow connection between a two-phase fluid network and a gas network.
 Pressure, temperature, and mass flow rate are equal at the interface.
-The fluid properties of each fluid network are not transmitted across the interface.
-To conserve fluid properties, ensure that fluid properties blocks on either side of the interface block have the same network properties.
+The block does not transfer the fluid properties of each fluid network across the interface.
+To conserve fluid properties, ensure that the Gas Properties (G) block and the Two-Phase Fluid Properties (2P) block have corresponding settings.

-is the mass flow rate at port G.
+is the mass flow rate into port G.

-is the mass flow rate at port 2P.
+is the mass flow rate into port 2P.

-The temperature is maintained between the two fluid ports.
-The energy balance over the interface is calculated as:
+The temperature is constant between the two fluid ports.
+The block calculates the energy balance over the interface as

-ΦG is the energy flow rate at port G.
+ΦG is the energy flow rate into port G.

-Φ2P is the energy flow rate at port 2P.
+Φ2P is the energy flow rate into port 2P.

 where S is the value of the Cross-sectional area at ports 2P and G parameter.

-Cross-sectional area of the thermal liquid and two-phase fluid ports.
+Cross-sectional area of the two-phase fluid and gas ports.

 Two-phase fluid superheated vapor check — Two-phase fluid superheated conditions check